thosgood/this-weeks-finds/markdown/201-250/week243.md

 But in the meantime, we can think about mathematical physics.
-My student Derek Wise is graduating this year, and he's doing his thesis on Cartan geometry, MacDowell-Mansouri gravity and BF theory.
+My student Derek Wise is graduating this year, and he's doing his thesis on Cartan geometry, MacDowell-Mansouri gravity and $BF$ theory.
 Let me say a little about this paper of his:

 11) Derek Wise, MacDowell-Mansouri gravity and Cartan geometry,